rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 Especially in our first twenty years of life, so many outlets are given to us that it's easy to forget there's a craft to making our own.

-While it's easy to open an Instagram account or YouTube channel, it takes skill to know where and when an outlet is needed, and how to frame it in productive ways.
+---

-In talking with my friend Michelle about creative communities, we came to the conclusion that any healthy community needs for itself at least three distinct outlets:
+Good outlets are part of a healthy life.
+Just like you need to exert yourself with exercise to stay fit, you need creative outlets to stay curious.
+In talking with my friend Michelle about healthy communities, we came to the conclusion that close-knit communities needs for themselves at least three distinct outlets:

 * **An outlet to make together**, food, art, events.
 * **An outlet to consume together**, watching movies, eating food.